ShiftLeftSecurity/codepropertygraph/README.md

 full-name attribute.
 Member variables (type MEMBER), method declarations (type METHOD), and type parameters (type TYPE_PARAMETER) are connected to the type declaration via AST edges, originating at the type declaration.
-Inheritance relations are expressed via INHERITS_FROM edges to zero or more other type declarations (type TYPE_DECL), which indicate that the source type declaration inherits from the destination declaration.
+Inheritance relations are expressed by possibly multiple type full name properties (type INHERITS_FROM_TYPE_FULL_NAME) indicating derived from TYPE.

 Usage of a type, for example in the declaration of a variable, is indicated by a type node (type TYPE).
-The type node is connected to the corresponding type declaration via a reference edge (type REF), and to type arguments via AST edges (type AST).
+A type (type TYPE) is associated to a type declaration (type TYPE_DECL) via the declarations fullname (type TYPE_DECL_FULL_NAME).
+Furthermore a type can specify type arguments nodes (type TYPE_ARGUMENT) which are connected to it via AST edges.
+Note that you can specify multiple identical TYPE nodes and the backend will deduplicate those.
+This allows frontend to not hold a global type table.
 Finally, type-argument nodes are connected to type parameters via binding edges (type BINDS_TO).

 ## Method declarations